5 Ministries that Love Parents with Autistic Kids

 Churches can also subscribe to Champions Membership, complete with all the resources and tools to launch local clubs.
 The welcome package includes a manual, intake and assessment forms, developmental plans, and instructional videos.
 As of September 2019, Family Memberships will be offered, giving parents of autistic kids access to group counseling, life skills training, and ongoing encouragement.

-What many parents with autistic children may not know is that applied behavior analysis can ease their challenges.
-Regarding church attendance and participation, this type of therapy helps kids become more attentive, responsive, and cooperative.
+Regarding church attendance and participation, applied behavior analysts can work with parents to help their children with autism become more attentive, responsive, and cooperative.
 To instill desired behaviors, a therapist uses things a child values as rewards, such as toys, books, or privileges, like watching videos.

 When a child shows poor conduct, the therapist introduces a better substitute.
 This sequence is repeated several times.
 Whenever the child cooperates, they earn a reward and lavish praise.
 With continued practice, they learn to behave in a favorable manner, one with benefits!

-Five ministries serving parents with autistic children are Friendship Ministries, Handi Vangelism Ministries International, Key Ministry, WELS, and Joel Osteen Ministries.
-Pair kids with ABA therapists and worship becomes more accessible, pleasant, and fun for everyone!
+Pair kids with ABA therapists and worship become more accessible, pleasant, and fun for everyone!